Gulf menhaden: Recreational fishery

-The gulf menhaden is an important bait fish for recreational anglers.
+The Gulf menhaden is an important bait fish for recreational anglers.

 Management

 Gulf menhaden are managed by an interstate compact called the Gulf States Marine Fisheries Commission (GSMFC).
-According to the most recent 2013 stock assessment by the GSMFC, Gulf menhaden are “neither overfished nor experiencing overfishing.”
-According to the GSMFC, “the Gulf menhaden fishery is probably the most closely monitored and managed fishery in the Gulf of Mexico.”
+According to the most recent 2013 stock assessment by the GSMFC, Gulf menhaden are "neither overfished nor experiencing overfishing."
+In addition, according to the GSMFC, "the Gulf menhaden fishery is probably the most closely monitored and managed fishery in the Gulf of Mexico."
 An example of the fishery's monitoring is the Gulf of Mexico purse seine fishery's participation in NOAA's Southeast Fisheries Observer Program since 2011.
 Specifically, the Menhaden Advisory Committee (MAC) is the GSMFC subcommittee that oversees menhaden management.